johann-solo/oliveandmango.github.io/site/content/blog/2021-06-03-mango-bars.md

 ---
 <span class="blog-text">

 I know you have had [lemon bars before](https://www.oliveandmango.com/classic-easy-meyer-lemon-bars-with-shortbread-crust/) (if you haven’t tried my recipe it’s a must - you will love it) but wait until you try this tart mango tart or bars.
 You only need 7 ingredients to make them.
 The mango curd filling does not need to be cooked.
 Just mix or whisk.
-It’s thick and creamy and sits on an irresistible butter shortbread crust that gets pressed into the pan and baked off.
+It’s thick and creamy and sits on an irresistible buttery shortbread crust that gets pressed into the pan and baked off.
 The whole desserts scream of summer.
 Not too sweet thanks to the lemon which gives it a light tartness and it just lifts the flavor of the mango.
 Slightly tart simple and perfect for picnics, bake sales, spring brunches, and always a hit at baby and bridal showers.
 They also freeze well and too!
 This recipe also does double duty - here you see pictured a tasty tart but this exact recipe can be made into bars too.
 Love a versatile recipe like that.
 </br>
 </br>